 What About Teens?

-Teens are often used as a barometer of things to come.
+Teens are often used as a barometer of things to come (just Google “Facebook” and “teens” for an example – or run a search on this publication…).
 So how is this potential leading indicator faring in terms of TV viewership?

-- Looking at ethnicity and race, African-Americans continued to consume the most TV on a monthly basis in Q4, more than double the amount of time spent by Asians, who spent the least amount of time watching TV (215:02 vs. 99:30).
+- Looking at ethnicity and race, African-Americans viewers continued to consume the most TV on a monthly basis in Q1, more than double the amount of time spent by Asians, who spent the least amount of time watching TV (222:41 vs. 92:55).